 Damian Radcliffe is a journalist and researcher specialising in hyperlocal and community journalism as well as wider trends in social media and technology.

 He writes regularly about these issues, for major media outlets includingThe Huffington Post, CBS Interactive (ZDNet) and the BBC, whilst his research presentations have enjoyed over 350,000+ views on LinkedIn’s SlideShare platform.
 One of the Top 150 most visited websites in the world; Damian’s slides were in their Top 1% of most viewed content globally in 2013 and 2014.

 Damian’s expertise in hyperlocal media and community journalism is manifest in a wide variety of publications, including the first review of the UK's hyperlocal sector; “Here and Now: hyperlocal in the UK” – which launched NESTA’s Destination Local programme, and regular contributions for the BBC College of Journalism, Journalism.co.uk and the Hyperlocal Voices series for the Online Journalism Blog.

-In August 2012, Roy Greensladeon the Guardian website, provided a summary and analysis of his thinkpiece for DemSoc about hyperlocal media and regulation, which was part of a pamphlet submitted to the Leveson Inquiry by the Democratic Society.
-The essay was also republished by both the MeejaLaw website and the Journalism Foundation.
+In August 2012, Roy Greenslade on the Guardian website, provided a summary of his essay on hyperlocal media and regulation, which was submitted to the Leveson Inquiry and republished by both the MeejaLaw website and the Journalism Foundation.

 Damian was elected a Fellow of the Royal Society of Arts in 2008 and in 2012 he was made an Honorary Research Fellow at Cardiff School of Journalism, Media and Cultural Studies.